-Businesses or individuals interested in sponsoring an owl can find out more by contacting the Big Hoot Sponsorship Manager, Carl Jackson at email@example.com
+Businesses or individuals interested in sponsoring an owl can find out more by contacting the Haier Big Hoot Sponsorship Manager, Chris Key at firstname.lastname@example.org

 Is the event free?

-Once the Big Hoot gets underway in March 2018, it will be completely free to follow the Big Hoot trail.
-Trail maps will be available to download from www.bighoot.co.nz or from designated outlets across the city.
+Yes!
+It is completely free to follow the Big Hoot trail.
+Trail maps are available to download from www.thebighoot.co.nz or from designated outlets across the city.

 Where will the Owls be located and how easy will it be to see them all?

 Trail maps will provide information about each of the locations.
 Each location is designed to be fully accessible 24 hours a day, seven days a week but local restrictions may apply.
 The trail will take people on a journey of discovery and showcase many areas of Auckland.
 Child Cancer Foundation and Wild in Art cannot be held liable for any Owl that’s unavailable for viewing.

 Who are the Haier Big Hoot’s major sponsors?